neuland/jade4j/README.md

 [![Build Status](https://secure.travis-ci.org/neuland/jade4j.png?branch=master)](http://travis-ci.org/neuland/jade4j)

-# jade4j - a jade implementation written in Java
+# pug4j (formerly known as jade4j) - a jade implementation written in Java
-jade4j's intention is to be able to process jade templates in Java without the need of a JavaScript environment, while being **fully compatible** with the original jade syntax.
+pug4j's intention is to be able to process jade templates in Java without the need of a JavaScript environment, while being **fully compatible** with the original jade syntax.

 ## Contents